Enlarged tonsils and adenoids in children may result from infections but may be normal.

 A Look Inside the Throat

-Tonsils Throat The throat (pharynx) is located behind the mouth, below the nasal cavity, and above the hollow tube that leads from the throat to the stomach (esophagus) and windpipe (trachea) (see figure A... read more and adenoids Throat The throat (pharynx) is located behind the mouth, below the nasal cavity, and above the hollow tube that leads from the throat to the stomach (esophagus) and windpipe (trachea) (see figure A... read more are collections of lymphoid tissue that may have a role in helping the body fight infection.
+Tonsils Throat The throat (pharynx) is located behind the mouth, below the nasal cavity, and above the hollow tube that leads from the throat to the stomach (esophagus) and windpipe (trachea).
+It consists... read more and adenoids Throat The throat (pharynx) is located behind the mouth, below the nasal cavity, and above the hollow tube that leads from the throat to the stomach (esophagus) and windpipe (trachea).
+It consists... read more are collections of lymphoid tissue that may have a role in helping the body fight infection.
 They trap bacteria and viruses entering through the throat and produce antibodies.
 The tonsils and adenoids are largest in children who are 2 to 6 years of age.

 The tonsils are located on both sides of the back of the throat.
 The adenoids are located higher and further back, where the nasal passages connect with the throat.
 The tonsils are visible through the mouth, but the adenoids are not.